 Thank you to R. David Adams for submitting these photos of the Fairview Lift Bridge and the accompanying Cartwright Tunnel, between Cartwright, North Dakota and Fairview, Montana.
+This bridge is frequently confused with the Snowden Bridge, a few miles away in Montana, partly due to a similar history (each bridge has only been raised once) and construction.
+However, this bridge is distinct from the Snowden bridge when the Cartwright tunnel is taken into account.
 To our knowledge, the tunnel is the only train tunnel in the state of North Dakota.

 On ramp west end of Fairview Lift Bridge just a couple of miles East of Fairview Montana.
 This Bridge was finished in 1913 and was a bridge used for rail and automobile traffic until 1955.